cloudmesh/classes/docs/source/lesson/ansible/ansible-III.rst

 starting the software, in a Ansible Playbook.
 With a few examples in this tutorial, you will understand how it works and how to write your own Playbooks.

-..note:: There are also several examples of using Ansible `Playbooks
+.. note:: There are also several examples of using Ansible `Playbooks
          <http://docs.ansible.com/playbooks.html>`_ from the official site.
 It covers
          from basic usage of Ansible Playbooks to advanced usage such as applying patches and updates with different roles and groups.